 One of the most common questions patients ask is how long it will take them to recover after their operation.

-This method was invented by a Texan plastic surgeon who calls it the “Out to dinner breast augmentation”, which is probably a little optimistic, but it is possible, and some of my patients do go out for dinner that evening.
+This method was invented by a Texan Plastic doctor who calls it the “Out to dinner breast augmentation”, which is probably a little optimistic, but it is possible, and some of my patients do go out for dinner that evening.

 Immediately after your surgery, you can expect some swelling, pain, and bruising in the area.
 This is a normal reaction and you will gradually improve over the next few days and weeks.